tufts-ml/time_series_prediction/README.md

 * docs/ : documentation

-* datasets/ : Datasets and associated prep/standardization code
+* datasets/ : Datasets files only

-Should follow the flat-file format defined in docs/dataset_spec.md
+    Usually, files are TOO LARGE to be in version control.

+* scripts/ : Specific code to prep each raw dataset into standard form

+    Usual recipe: cd data_folder/ && make all

 * src/ : Python source code for core methods

 * experiments/ : Code for launching experiments on HPC cluster resources